Tatshenshini River Rafting

 The first day of our expedition down the Tatshenshini River we drive from our warehouse in Haines, Alaska to the put in at Dalton’s Post, Canada.
 Dalton’s Post was active in the late 1800s and was located on one of the routes to the Yukon gold fields.
 Shortly after leaving Dalton Post the river picks up speed and enters a narrow canyon.
 We fit everyone with drysuits for this section of the Tatshenshini River.
 The canyon is usually class III, but at higher water levels can become IV+.
 Soon the narrow canyon widens and the river mellows.
 The first nights camp is found at or near Silver Creek.

-Hiking Goat Ridge and Sediments Creek on a Tatshenshini River Expedition
+Hiking Goat Ridge From Sediments Creek

 One of the best hikes of the rafting trip is Goat Ridge.
 The hike is accessed from Sediment Creek and gains elevation quickly.
 Once on top of the ridge hikers get a great view of the river down below, and get a chance of capturing a glimpse of a Mountain Goat in its natural habitat.
 Bears and fox are also routinely seen along the route.

-Windy Craggy Mine and Monkey Wrench Rapids
+The Windy Craggy Mine and Monkey Wrench Rapid

 Goat Ridge TatshenshiniIn the 1950s, a small copper rich mountain was discovered by helicopter near where the O’Connor River joins the Tatshenshini River.
 This mountain was named Windy Craggy.
 Because of the remoteness of the mountain, nothing happened until the 1980s when a company from British Columbia obtained some interest in the mine by agreeing to pay for the exploration of the mountain.
 Windy Craggy is rich in Copper, with an estimated value of around 10 billion dollars.
 The mine would have been a huge open pit mine with roads and bridges criss-crossing the Tatshenshini River and its tributaries.
 Luckily the environmental impacts from the mine far outweighed the value in dollars and cents.
 On June 22, 1993, B.C.
 Premier Mike Harcourt created the Tatshenshini-Alsek Park.
 In addition, in 1994 UNESCO/IUCN added the park to their World Heritage List.
 The park became an extension of the pre-existing Kluane National Park/Wrangell-St. Elias National Park and Reserve and Glacier Bay National Park World Heritage Site.